Hu8MA/Warplanes_Detection/README.md

 1 Since I have lifted the weights, therefore, when using the code, you do not need to do training, just do a discovery (i.e. step 7, you do not need to implement it)

 2 Pay attention to the paths because the code deals with data found in (Google Drive)

+# Honors and achievements
+Because of my work on this project, I got the degree of excellence from the supervisor, as well as the degree of excellence from the discussion committee, and also praise from the committee and the supervisor for presenting a new and smart idea with my integration of my field in the military field 😀😄💪